raveenakagne/Data-Visualization/README.md

 ## Tools & Technologies
 - Python (Pandas, NetworkX, Matplotlib, Seaborn)
 - Tableau
+- Latex
 - Jupyter Notebook
 - GitHub for version control and collaboration
+- NetworkX: For constructing and analyzing complex networks of EV station usage patterns.
+- Tableau: For creating interactive visualizations that provide insights into user distribution and behavior.
+- Python: Used for data preprocessing, analysis, and visualization with libraries such as Pandas and Matplotlib.
 ---
  _This project aims to inform city planners, EV manufacturers, and sustainability advocates about electric vehicle usage patterns, to optimize and expand EV charging infrastructure based on real-world data._